 - Being placed under arrest after the crash

-What Should I Do After a UPS Truck Accident?
+What Do I Do After a UPS Truck Accident?

-To protect yourself, your rights, and a potential accident claim, here are the most important steps to take after a UPS truck crash:
+Protect yourself – and your rights – after a UPS truck crash.
+Here are the most important steps to take after a truck accident:

-- Get to a safe spot, out of the way of traffic, and check for injuries.
+- Get to a safe spot away from traffic and check for injuries.

-- Call 911 or a nonemergency police number to report the accident.
-Click here for the Houston Police Department phone directory and patrol station locations.
+- Call 911 or a non-emergency police number to report the accident.
+Click here for the Houston Police Department phone directory and station locations.

-- Collect name(s), contact information, and vehicle/insurance information from the involved driver(s).
+- Collect names, contact information, vehicle information, and insurance information from the involved driver(s).

-- Take pictures of the accident scene, the injuries, and the damage.
+- Take pictures of the accident scene, injuries, and any damage to vehicles or surrounding structures.

-- Collect the name(s) and contact information of any witness(es), when possible.
+- Collect the names and contact information of any witnesses.

-- Never guess about the facts of the crash.
+- Never guess about the facts of the crash when you are speaking to police or insurance companies.
 Only report the facts that you are 100% sure about.
 Never admit fault, accept blame, or apologize.

 - Contact our Houston UPS accident lawyers to find out if you are entitled to compensation for your medical bills, lost wages, and more.